 - You can be up and running quickly

-Advanced users have adapted Wordpress for all kinds of websites, but to do serious customization of the design, you'll need to learn how to modify its Cascading Style Sheets.
+Advanced users have adapted Wordpress for all kinds of sophisticated websites, but to do serious customization of the design, you'll need to learn how to modify its Cascading Style Sheets.
 And, to get Wordpress to do things that it wasn't designed for, you'll need to know the PHP programming language.

 You can get yourself a free Wordpress site at wordpress.com but I prefer to use a web host that will install Wordpress for me on my site.
 Check out Hosting Matters or Pair (Pair charges an extra $3 per month for their Software Installation Manager).